 - The fictitious title "Starfleet Uniform Regulations" is based on the real-world text entitled US Navy Uniform Regulations.

 The given year of 2266 is a fairly-accurate estimate.
 Captain Kirk's original 5-year mission is either 2264-2269 or 2265-2270, depending upon your source.

 Unquestionably, “Where No Man Has Gone Before” [1x01] takes place in the first year of his command.
-Memory Alpha suggests that the Cage/WNMHGB uniforms began to be phased out in 2265 (See: Starfleet uniform (2250s-2260s)), and there is no case to say that's incorrect.
+Memory Alpha suggests that the Cage/WNMHGB uniforms began to be phased out in 2265 (See: Starfleet uniform (2250s-early 2270s)), and there is no case to say that's incorrect.